CKD – the basics (for health professionals)

 Hyperkalaemia

 The ability of the kidneys to maintain adequate acid-base homeostasis and electrolyte balance diminishes with worsening renal function.
-Many medications, including NSAIDs and potassium-sparing diuretics, may worsen hyperkalaemia.
-Furthermore, uncontrolled metabolic acidosis may also worsen potassium handling.
+Also, many medications, including NSAIDs, ACE/ARBs and potassium-sparing diuretics, may cause or worsen hyperkalaemia.
+Furthermore, uncontrolled metabolic acidosis may worsen potassium handling.

 Acute rises in potassium should be managed as a medical emergency.
 This involves stabilisation of the myocardium (with calcium gluconate) and driving potassium into the intracellular compartment (with insulin/dextrose).
 Chronic elevations in serum potassium can be managed with low potassium diets, potassium-binding resins and correction of acidosis.
 Dialysis may eventually be required.